ryanatkn/gro/src/docs/unbundledDevelopment.md

 to avoid the unnecessary overhead and complexity of bundling, streamlining frontend dev.
 Unlike Snowpack and similar tools,
-Gro is designed for servers and libraries, not just frontends.
+Gro is also designed for servers and libraries, not just frontends.
 See below for [a deeper comparison to Snowpack](#comparison-to-snowpack).

 For production, Gro uses Rollup to produce efficient bundles.